jesusgabriel84/C-programming/README.md

 ## C-programming
 C is an all-time programming language, which still keeps relevant even nowadays.
-For this reason, in this repository I built small C programs to explore various topics around this language, like: pointers, memomy management, strings, bit-wise operations and multi-dimensional arrays.
+For this reason, in this repository I built small C programs to explore various topics around this language, like: pointers, memory management, strings, bit-wise operations and multi-dimensional arrays.

 ### Code
 Following the codes I wrote for this repository and a brief description about them: